sunlaurel/robot-simulation-training/README.md

 # Investigating Potential of Social Navigation with Companion Robots in Outdoor Settings

 ## Overview
- Outdoor spaces and trails have played an important role in improving mental and physical health as well as fostering sustainable communities

- This project investigates the practicality of deploying robot companions to naturally accompany people walking outdoors
+Outdoor spaces and trails have played an important role in improving mental and physical health and fostering sustainable communities.
+This project investigates the practicality of deploying robot companions to naturally accompany individuals to encourage people to engage in more outdoor activities.

 ## Setup
 Navigate to the directory where `requirements.txt` is and run `pip install -r requirements.txt`